 In the early days, this hotel was managed by the Monks.
 They had managed the Chandler Hotel until it burned in 1885, and then took over the Grand Central.
 Mr. and Mrs. John Walters ran a hotel in Stoughton for a few years and in 1894, they bought the Grand Central Hotel.

-In 1898, the STATE JOURNAL reported that traveling men agreed the hotel to be one of the three best hotels in Dane County, outside of Madison—“originally like a large New England house, beds are the soft sleepy kind that cause one to dream of mother and apples dropping in the orchard while the night wind shakes the rafters.”
+In 1898, the Wisconsin State Journal reported that traveling men agreed the hotel to be one of the three best hotels in Dane County, outside of Madison—“originally like a large New England house, beds are the soft sleepy kind that cause one to dream of mother and apples dropping in the orchard while the night wind shakes the rafters.”

 At some point, the name was changed to the Portland Hotel.
 After the hotel business declined, the front sections were owned and operated by various businesses and the back section was used as a home and for a few rental rooms.